Rensselaer Iron Works on Hudson River Rensselaer Iron Works logo Rensselaer Iron Works west end

 Rensselaer Iron Works in 2003

-The rolling mill, the site's only pre-Civil War structure, was survived by a half-dozen 19th century buildings.
-The oldest, a one-and-a-half story brick and timber-framed building with a patchwork quilt roof of multi-colored slates and asphalt (left above), was a link to the Monitor era.
-The largest, an adjoining 50,000 square foot two-and-a-half-story brick and steel truss mill (right above), had been built slightly later in the 19th century.
+The rolling mill was survived by a half-dozen later 19th century buildings.
+The oldest, a one-and-a-half story brick and timber-framed building with a patchwork quilt roof of multi-colored slates and asphalt (left above), was a link to the building of the Monitor.
+The largest was the adjoining 50,000 square foot two-and-a-half-story brick and steel truss "Merchant Mill" (right above) built in 1877-78.

-Scolite Roofing, which succeeded the Ludlow Valve Company, closed in the late 1990s.
-After the city of Troy acquired the complex in 2001, the buildings remained vacant except for a few sub-tenants.
-Most stood open to all comers and appeared to be being "demolished by neglect" in July 2003, when I was invited to tour the complex.
-Disappointingly, the tour day was rainy, but this was not an opportunity I could have passed up in a monsoon.
+Scolite Roofing, which succeeded the Ludlow Valve Company as the Works' tenant, closed in the late 1990s.
+After the City of Troy acquired the complex in 2001, it remained vacant except for a few sub-tenants.
+Most buildings were standing open to all comers and appeared to be being "demolished by neglect", when I was invited to tour the complex in July 2003.
+Disappointingly, the tour day was rainy, but this was not an opportunity to pass up in a monsoon.

 Rensselaer Iron Works Facade in 2003

-We entered the main factory through the Madison Street vehicle entrance (above).
-Inside we found a woodsplitter at work under a spiderweb of hanging lights and a huge tarp that stretched off into the gloom, about ten feet overhead.
+We entered the former "Merchant Mill" through its Madison Street vehicle entrance (above).
+Inside, logs were being split under a spiderweb of hanging lights and a huge tarp that stretched off into the gloom.
 Threading our way through a Russian winter's supply of stacked firewood, we found our way into the quiet, looming dusk of the mill's main gallery (below).

-Here the darkness was so dense and enveloping that the cavernous space seemed claustrophobic.
-Through plastic window covers, daylight was a greenish glow, which the overpowering dusk dissipated into faint light-mist long before it could fall to the floor.
-Occasional holes in the roof and walls glimmered like faraway stars, and we could hear the echoes of rainwater streams splattering on concrete.
-Firing our camera flashes to light our way, we discovered that our path was booby-trapped with junk.
+Here the darkness was so dense and enveloping that I felt claustrophobic even in this cavernous space.
+Filtered through the plastic window covers, daylight was a greenish glow which dissipated into faint light-mist long before it could fall to the floor.
+Small holes in the roof and walls glimmered like faraway stars, and we could hear the echoes of rainwater streams splattering on concrete.
+Firing camera flashes to light our way, we found our path booby-trapped with junk.

 Rensselaer Iron Works Abandoned Car Rensselaer Iron Works 1960 Edsel Shell

 It was predictable that free storage space would be filled with derelict boats and a ghost fleet of 1980s cars with lichen-like coverings of encrusted pigeon guano.
-But among the orphaned wheels and hulks of scavenged appliances were mad magpies' nests of tangled cable, coolers stuffed with empty soda bottles, splintered pallets, buckled folding chairs, and everything in between, including a giant albino worm that the flash thankfully revealed to be coiled plastic tubing, and a Sequoia-sized plastic Christmas tree with hundreds of feet of tiny lights.
-The gutted shell of a 1960 Edsel hardtop sat with its nose almost buried in a sand dune-sized mound of sawdust.
-After failing to outflank the dune, we mounted a frontal assault on it, while trying not to think of what might be burrowing beneath its surface.
+But among the orphaned tires and hulks of scavenged appliances were mad magpies' nests of tangled cable, coolers stuffed with empty soda bottles, splintered pallets, buckled folding chairs, and everything in between, including a giant albino worm that the flash thankfully revealed to be coiled plastic tubing, and a Sequoia-sized plastic Christmas tree with hundreds of feet of tiny lights.
+The gutted shell of a 1960 Edsel hardtop sat with its nose almost buried in a sawdust dune.
+After failing to outflank it, we mounted a frontal assault on the soggy mound, while trying not to think of what might be burrowing beneath its surface.

 After scaling the dune, we entered the single-story west wing, where dazzling light streamed through sections of roof collapsed by a blizzard.
 Here creepers had sent exploratory tendrils so deep into the gloom that their end-leaves were jaundiced yellow-white, with just the faintest tinge of green.